JATIN-002/Auto-wifi-login/README.md

-Chrome extension for auto signing to college wifi.
+Chrome extension for auto sign-in/login to college wifi.